signalfx/signalfx-nodejs-tracing/README.md

 library configures an OpenTracing-compatible tracer to capture and export trace spans.

-By default, the tracer has constant sampling (i.e., 100% chance of tracing) and reports every span.
+The tracer has constant sampling (i.e., 100% chance of tracing) and reports every span.
 Where applicable, context propagation uses [B3 headers](https://github.com/openzipkin/b3-propagation).